RicoSuter/DNT/README.md

 Now all NJsonSchema package references in the NSwag solution are replaced by local project references and the NJsonSchema projects are added to the solution.

+**Optional `switcher.json` Flags:**

+- removeProjects: (Default: true) Removes mapped projects from the solution and ignores mapped projects when using switch-to-packages.

 ### switch-to-packages

 After implementing and testing, switch back to NuGet references and update to the latest version: